-What side effects can I expect after a CyberKnife treatment?
+What side effects can I expect after a CyberKnife treatment session?

 How many times can I receive a CyberKnife treatment?

-The frequency of treatments depends on the location and type of tumor.
-Most people can receive multiple treatments or can be re-treated with CyberKnife.
+The frequency of treatment sessions depends on the location and type of tumor.
+Most people can receive multiple sessionss or can be re-treated with CyberKnife.

-Are CyberKnife treatments covered by private insurance companies and Medicare?
+Is CyberKnife treatment covered by private insurance companies and Medicare?

-Medicare covers the CyberKnife treatment, and more than 100 commercial, private payers reimburse CyberKnife services.
-Talk to your doctor and insurance company before moving forward with treatment.
+Medicare covers CyberKnife treatment, and most commercial, private payers reimburse CyberKnife services.
+Talk to your doctor and insurance company to learn about your health insurance coverage.

-After a CyberKnife treatment, when will my tumor or lesion disappear?
+After CyberKnife treatment, when will my tumor or lesion disappear?

 The effects of radiosurgery vary and occur gradually over time.
 The time frame can range from days, months or years depending on the medical condition targeted.
-Some tumors may disappear more slowly than others or may simply stop growing and present no further cell activity.
-After treatment, your doctor will probably ask you to get periodic imaging exams (CAT or MRI scans).
+Some tumors may disappear more slowly than others or may simply stop growing.
+After treatment, your doctor will probably ask you to get periodic CAT or MRI scans.
 Your doctor may order additional tests to monitor the effectiveness of the treatment.

 How is a CyberKnife "radiosurgery" treatment different from a traditional radiation therapy treatment?

 Traditional external beam radiation therapy typically delivers radiation to a very specific area of tissue in the body, resulting in the treatment of both the tumor and some surrounding healthy tissue.
-Damage to normal tissue may cause side effects following radiation treatment.
+Damage to normal tissue may cause side effects after radiation therapy.

-To minimize side effects, doctors were forced to rethink the way traditional radiation therapy was delivered.
-As a result, the overall radiation dose was reduced and the number of treatments was divided into 30 to 40 sessions, delivered over a period of weeks.
+To minimize side effects, doctors revisited how traditional radiation therapy was delivered.
+As a result, the overall radiation dose was reduced and the number of treatment sessions was divided into 30 to 40 sessions, delivered over a period of weeks.

-Radiosurgery devices, such as the CyberKnife Robotic Radiosurgery System, were designed to deliver radiation with extreme accuracy, targeting the tumor with minimal damage to surrounding healthy tissue.
+Radiosurgery devices, such as the CyberKnife Robotic Radiosurgery System, are designed to deliver radiation with extreme accuracy, targeting the tumor with minimal damage to surrounding healthy tissue.
 CyberKnife’s accuracy allows clinicians to deliver very high doses of radiation safely because the size of the radiation field is smaller and only includes the tumor and a small amount of surrounding tissue.
-This allows for less damage to surrounding healthy tissue and for people to complete treatment in one to five days versus weeks required for traditional radiation therapy.
+This causes less damage to surrounding healthy tissue and allows people to complete treatment in one to five days versus weeks required for traditional radiation therapy.

 Can I still receive CyberKnife treatment if I’m undergoing chemotherapy or radiation therapy?